 What is a Phlebotomist?

-Also referred to as a phlebotomy technician, a phlebotomist is in charge of safely extracting blood from a patient.
+Also referred to as a phlebotomy technician, a phlebotomist is responsible for safely extracting blood from a patient.
 They often do so through venipuncture, using a needle or cannula to draw blood from the vein.
 Phlebotomists may also perform blood sample extraction by pricking the finger or heel if working on infants.

 Phlebotomist Work Environment

-Phlebotomists typically move in healthcare settings like hospitals, clinics, out-patient laboratories, blood banks and donor centers.
+Phlebotomists typically move to healthcare settings like hospitals, clinics, outpatient laboratories, blood banks, and donor centers.
 They would work with physicians and nurses during blood collection from an admitted patient for monitoring or testing.
 Sometimes, doctors commission phlebotomists from independent labs to provide phlebotomy services in their medical offices.
 Thus, they may extend beyond their shift as necessary and remain on call during their days off.

 Reasons to Consider a Career in Phlebotomy